 Hard Wax . . .
 Soft Wax?

-The Con’s (downsides) are on waxing is the equipment needing to wax yourself:
+The Con’s (downsides) on waxing is the equipment needed to wax yourself.
+This includes:

 * Heater/Wax Warmer

 * Waxing Strips

 * Waxing Starter Kits (hard wax . . . soft wax)

 * Tweezers & Other Equipment (if required)

 The Pro’s (upsides) being: